temporalio/cli/docs/batch/describe.md

 ---

-This command shows the progress of an ongoing Batch job.
+The `temporal batch describe` command shows the progress of an ongoing Batch job.

+Use the command options listed below to change the information returned by this command.
+Make sure to write the command in this format:
+`temporal batch describe [command options] [arguments]`

+## OPTIONS

 **--address**
 The host and port (formatted as host:port) for the Temporal Frontend Service.